 Ramboll engineers, ecologists and risk assessment specialists have extensive expertise in planning, implementation and oversight of investigation, assessment, remediation and restoration of ports and waterways challenged by navigability concerns and contaminated sediments.

-We develop scientifically defensible sediment quality guidelines (SQGs), sediment management goals and achievable remediation performance standards.
+We develop scientifically defencible sediment quality guidelines (SQGs), sediment management goals and achievable remediation performance standards.
 We use both screening-level and detailed assessment techniques to evaluate chemical, biological and habitat conditions and to identify issues affecting different management options.
-We use a variety of investigation methods depending on waterway-specific conditions and the regulatory context, including sediment sampling and analysis, toxicity testing, benthic community and wildlife surveys, habitat suitability characterization, fish sampling, amphibian egg mass surveying, avian nest monitoring, sediment transport modeling and historical research.
+We use a variety of investigation methods depending on waterway-specific conditions and the regulatory context, including sediment sampling and analysis, toxicity testing, benthic community and wildlife surveys, habitat suitability characterisation, fish sampling, amphibian egg mass surveying, avian nest monitoring, sediment transport modelling and historical research.

 Nature Restoration, Rivers and Wetlands

 The EU Water Framework Directive presents challenges and opportunities for municipalities and other authorities, and the related action plans open up exciting possibilities for solutions to meet the objectives of protecting and improving aquatic environments.

 Our comprehensive experience with large restoration projects, combined with detailed knowledge of the hydrological and ecological functions and services provided by wetlands and waterways, positions us to assist clients in all technical areas related to streams, rivers and wetlands.
 We offer consultancy from the outset of a project through feasibility studies, detailed design, tendering and supervision of the construction work.
 We also provide maintenance and monitoring support to ensure long-term, sustainable success.